mlscvitpune/Team_25-26/README.md

 We cover a wide range of domains to ensure comprehensive expertise and support for various projects and initiatives.
 Below are the domains we specialize in:

-1. Web Development
+1. Web Dev
 2. Web 3.0
-3. Mobile Application Development
+3. App Dev
 4. AI/ML
 5. Cloud Computing
 6. Multimedia